NAV on 2021/07/23

 Element Specialist Income SCI Fund - Dec 19

-The Element Specialist Income SCI Fund realised a total return of 2.5% for the quarter to the end September 2018, outperforming its benchmark (110% STEFI) return of 1.9%.
-The September 2018 quarterly performance brings the rolling one year total performance of the Fund to 3.8% (net of fees) – underperforming its benchmark return of 8.0% over the same period.
-It should be noted however that the Fund is still outperforming its benchmark over a rolling three year period, having returned 8.7% annually compared to the benchmark’s 8.1%.
-Furthermore, according to Longboat Analytics data, on a relative basis the Fund is rated in the top quartile of its category over the past rolling three years.
+The Element Specialist Income SCI Fund realised a total return of 1.8% for the quarter to the end June 2019, underperforming its benchmark (110% STEFI) return of 2.0%.
+The June 2019 quarterly performance brings the rolling one year total performance of the Fund to +6.3% (below the benchmark’s performance of +8.0%) and annualized total return over the last rolling three years to +6.4% p.a. (note that all returns are net of/after fees).

 The objective of this portfolio is to provide investors with actively managed exposure to income generating investments that aim to deliver enhanced money market returns over the long term whilst minimising downside risk.
 The manager aims to do this by investing in a spread of both domestic and international equity securities and non-equity securities listed on exchanges that are full members of the World Federation of Exchanges.
 The portfolio will be subject to the Prudential Guidelines for South African retirement funds being Regulation 28 of the Pension Funds Act or such other legislation published from time to time.